joe-anidas/defi-transaction-guard/demo-video-script.md

 ### Problem & Solution (0:30 - 1:00)
 *[Screen: Dashboard overview at localhost:5173]*

 **"Here's our live dashboard.
-Look at these metrics - over 15,000 transactions screened, 33 exploits blocked, and 3.3 million dollars in funds protected.
-This isn't theoretical - this is happening right now."**

-*[Point to real-time metrics updating]*

-**"Every transaction gets analyzed by AI in under 200 milliseconds.
-If it's malicious, it gets blocked on-chain before it can execute.
-No bypassing, no workarounds."**
+You can see it in action right now — more than fifteen thousand transactions screened, thirty-three exploits blocked, and over 3.3 million dollars in funds protected.
+Every single transaction is analyzed by AI in under 200 milliseconds.
+And if it's malicious, it's blocked on-chain before it can even execute.
+No bypasses, no workarounds."**

+*[Point to real-time metrics updating and threat feed showing recent blocked attacks]*

 ### Technical Architecture (1:00 - 2:00)
 *[Screen: System architecture diagram]*

-**"Here's how it works.
-We have three core components:"**
+**"So how does it work?
+Let me break it down into three components."**

-**"First - the AI analysis engine running on Akash Network.
-It uses Gemini AI plus heuristic analysis to detect exploit patterns.
-High gas limits, suspicious addresses, liquidity draining patterns - it catches them all."**
+**"First, the AI analysis engine running on Akash Network.
+It combines Gemini AI with heuristic rules to catch patterns like high gas limits, suspicious addresses, and liquidity drains."**

 *[Show AI service response]*

-**"Second - our GoFr-powered backend.
-This handles risk scoring, real-time APIs, and streams data to the dashboard.
-It processes over 10,000 transactions per second with 99.97% uptime."**
+**"Second, our GoFr-powered backend.
+This handles the risk scoring, APIs, and streams real-time data to this dashboard.
+It's built to scale — processing over ten thousand transactions per second with near-perfect uptime."**

 *[Show backend API call]*

-**"Third - BlockDAG integration.
-The firewall runs as a smart contract modifier.
-Developers just add 'protected()' to their functions, and boom - instant exploit protection."**
+**"And third, the BlockDAG integration.
+This is where the magic happens on-chain.
+Developers simply add one function modifier, 'protected()', to their smart contracts.
+From that moment, every transaction is firewalled against exploits."**

 ### Live Demo - Exploit Prevention (2:00 - 3:15)
 *[Screen: Demo component with wallet connection]*

-**"Let me show you this in action.
-I'm connecting to BlockDAG testnet with real BDAG tokens.
-Watch my balance - it's updating live from the blockchain."**
+**"Let's see this in action.
+I'm connecting my wallet to the BlockDAG testnet using real BDAG tokens.
+Here's my live balance, updating directly from the chain."**

 *[Connect wallet, show live balance]*

-**"Now I'm going to attempt a malicious transaction.
-I'll select this liquidity drainer contract - it's designed to steal funds through a flash loan attack."**
+**"Now, I'm going to try a malicious transaction using a contract called LiquidityDrainer.
+Look closely — it wants to transfer just 500 BDAG, but it's requesting a gas limit of half a million.
+A normal transfer would only need about twenty-one thousand."**

 *[Select malicious contract, show transaction details]*

-**"Look at these transaction details - 500 BDAG transfer, but with 500,000 gas limit.
-That's suspicious.
-A normal transfer only needs 21,000 gas."**
+**"Watch what happens when I run this…"**

 *[Click execute transaction]*

-**"Watch what happens when I execute this..."**

-*[Show transaction analysis in real-time]*

-**"The AI immediately flags this as a 95% risk score - 'Flash Loan Attack Detected'.
-The transaction is blocked on-chain.
-My funds are completely safe."**
+**"Instantly, the AI flags it as a 95% risk score.
+It detects a flash loan exploit attempt, and the firewall blocks the transaction right on-chain.
+My balance stays safe, and the attacker gets nothing."**

 *[Show blocked transaction result]*

 ### Impact Comparison (3:15 - 4:00)
 *[Screen: Impact comparison section]*

-**"Here's the impact.
-Without Transaction Guard, this exploit would have drained my entire balance - that's a $50,000 loss.
-With our protection, zero dollars lost."**
+**"Here's the difference.
+Without Transaction Guard, that exploit would have drained my entire wallet — a fifty-thousand dollar loss.
+With our protection, the loss is zero.
+And this isn't just personal safety.
+Any DeFi protocol can integrate our guard with just one line of code.
+That means users are protected, and the ecosystem as a whole becomes more secure."**

-*[Point to comparison charts]*
+*[Point to comparison charts showing protected vs unprotected scenarios]*

-**"But this isn't just about individual protection.
-This is infrastructure that secures the entire DeFi ecosystem.
-Any protocol can integrate with one line of code.
-Users get transparent protection.
-The network gets stronger with each participant."**

 ### Economic Security & Validation (4:00 - 4:30)
 *[Screen: Validator staking mechanism]*

-**"The system is secured by BDAG token staking.
-Validators stake their tokens to participate in threat validation.
-If they approve a malicious transaction, they lose their stake.
-This creates economic incentives for honest reporting."**
+**"Now, let's talk about trust.
+This isn't just AI making all the calls.
+The firewall is secured by BDAG token staking.
+Validators stake tokens to participate in approving or rejecting transactions.
+If they ever approve a malicious one, they lose their stake.
+That economic incentive keeps the network honest and decentralized."**

-**"It's not just AI making decisions - it's a decentralized network of validators with skin in the game."**

 ### Closing & Call to Action (4:30 - 5:00)
 *[Screen: Technology stack and roadmap]*

-**"This is built on cutting-edge tech - BlockDAG for parallel processing, Akash Network for decentralized AI, and GoFr framework for high-performance APIs."**
+**"So to sum it up — DeFi Transaction Guard is built on BlockDAG for parallel blockchain security, Akash Network for decentralized AI compute, and the GoFr framework for high-performance APIs."**

 *[Show GitHub repository]*

-**"The code is open source, the system is live, and it's ready for integration.
-We're not just building another DeFi protocol - we're building the security infrastructure that protects them all."**
+**"It's open source, live, and ready for integration.
+We're not just another DeFi project — we're building the security layer that protects them all."**

-**"DeFi Transaction Guard - making decentralized finance safer, one transaction at a time.
-Check out the GitHub repo and try the live demo yourself."**
+**"DeFi Transaction Guard: making decentralized finance safer, one transaction at a time.
+Check out our GitHub and try the live demo yourself."**

 ---